vinceskahan/v5wiki/weewx4-compatibility-matrix.md

 * The `python-weewx` package should be marked as `squeeze` in the apt repository.
 * The `python3-weewx` package should be marked as `buster` in the apt repository.
 * If a user specifies or stays on the `squeeze` release, then that user should continue to use python2.
-* If a user specifies or changes to the `buster` release, then that user should get python3 (only for debian10 or later).
+* If a user specifies or changes to the `buster` release, then that user should get python3.

 #### Problems